Magnum-Monk/KeebIsSplit/README.md

 #### Why not low-profile?

 Well, mostly the switches.
 I am yet to find LP switch, that can compete in typing feel with some remarkable and widely loved MX-type ones.
 And I have tried almost all chocs, a variety of KS33 and Kailh LP models.
 The available options for MX switches at this point is far superior imo, and could fulfill the needs of any enthusiast.

+#### Why not wireless?
+I've tried multiple wireless keyboards, and keeping their charge levels in check is just another hassle for me.
+And the batteries themselves being another point of failure (experienced quite a few "spicy pillows" myself), which defeats the goal of this being robust.
+Maybe in the future I'll rethink this, but with the use of 3.7v AAA or coin cell batteries as power source.

+#### Why no LEDs?
+I mean...
+Nothing against it, but it adds nothing of value to the device imo, except, well, cost and build complexity.

+#### Why no OLEDs?
+Again, I fiddled with them for some time in my Corne keyboards, but at the end I just removed them for the purpose of fitting in a slimmer case.
+How often do you look at them anyway, while using your device?
+They're okay to help debugging some build issues with the keyboard, but other than than, just "bells and whistles".

 #### Why USB-A connectors?
 (Oops, I couldn't help myself)